 The IFC fraternity formal recruitment process takes place annually in the Fall Semester.
 Registration for Fall Formal Recruitment is opens starting in May of each academic year.
 Registration is required.

-Chapters will then host individual events throughout the following week to get to know students more in depth.
+Chapters will host individual events throughout the following week to get to know students more in depth.
 On Friday, chapters will hold invite only events as a formal last recruitment event.
-Perspective men will have the opportunity to find how which chapter(s) they received bid(s) from on Saturday, September 15 from the Interfraternity Council.
-A Virtual Bid Day ceremony will be held on Sunday, September 6th in which each perspective man will be announced with the chapter they have chosen.
-Individual chapter bid day activities will be conducted in smaller groups or virtual due to the health and safety of all students.
+Perspective men will have the opportunity to find how which chapter(s) they received bid(s) from on Saturday, September 4th from the Interfraternity Council.
+A Bid Day ceremony will be held on Sunday, September 5th in which each perspective man will be announced with the chapter they have chosen.
+Individual chapter bid day activities will be conducted following the Bid Day ceremony aligned with policies and procedures.

 Chapters are encouraged to continue their informal recruitment events throughout the Fall Semester.
 Chapters must conclude their new member education classes and initiation prior to the last day of classes for the fall semester.